ArohanH/SoC-StreetFighter2/README.md

 # SoC-StreetFighter2
-This is the repo containing my final project for SoC 2023 Final Project Submission
+This is the repo containing my final project for SoC 2023 by WNCC, IIT Bombay